azandrew-sidoine/programmingdocs/c/cppessentialtraining.md

 They are used to adjust quality of an object or a variable.

 > CV qualifiers [`const, volatile, mutable`]
->> const -> for immutable data type
+>> `const` -> for immutable data type
->> volatile -> variable that may be change by another process (threading)
+>> `volatile` -> variable that may be change by another process (threading)
->> mutable -> makes data writable from a const function call
+>> `mutable` -> makes data writable from a const function call
 > Storage duration qualifier [`static, register, extern`]

+---- Static qualifiers `static`

->> static -> variable scope behond the execution block where they are defined.
+`static` variable scope behond the execution block where they are defined.
 They are store globally.
 Their lifetime is the lifetime of the program.

+**Note**
-Used to create shared memory variables.
+Only use static to create shared memory variables.

+---- Register qualifiers `register` [`Deprecated C++11`]

->> register -> They are saved in processor memory
+They  are saved in processor memory.
+Fast to process by the computer, but must be small in size due to processor cache size limit.

+---- Extern qualifiers `extern`

->> extern -> They are defined in separate translation unit linked at compile time.
+They are defined in separate translation unit linked at compile time.

+---- Thread local safe `thread_local`

+Thread-local storage is a mechanism by which variables are allocated such that there is one instance of the variable per extant thread.

 ```cpp
 // Create a static compile time constant